Black is modest and arrogant at the same time…But above all black says this: I don’t bother you – don’t bother me Yohji Yamamoto

 Black will be in fashion until a darker color is invented

 Rebel without a Cause with James Dean was one of the most influential films of the 1950’s.
-This film changed the way young men appeared in popular culture and Western society.
-Individuals like Marlon Brando, Elvis Presley and last not least James Dean were style-forming newcomers who had very much in common.
+This film changed the way young men appeared in Western society.
+Individuals like Marlon Brando, Elvis Presley, and last not least James Dean were style-forming newcomers who had very much in common.
 They were more sexier, more confused, more feminine, more demanding and more ambiguous than the previous generation of “normal” young Hollywood actors.
 Most notably; they were dressed in a way never seen on screen before.

 They wore black leather jackets which covered their bodies literally speaking like a black animalistic skin; expressing partly something beastly good and partly something beastly bad.
 So that, by generous contemplation, nothing else can be